Updated March 6, 2020

 Disney details everything you need to know about the demos at this link.
 Find info on scheduling ahead of time if you’re interested in attending.

-The demonstrations are held on the Backlot Stage in Hollywood Land.
+The demonstrations are held on the Backlot Stage in Hollywood Land on Fridays, Saturdays and Sundays during the festival.
 To get there, walk down Buena Vista Street and take a left at Carthay Circle onto Hollywood Blvd.
 Walk about half way down and veer left through the arch to find the backlot area.
 The stage is just to the right after you walk a bit into that area.

 There are additional options for cooking experiences that require reservations.
 This link details those.
 Don’t panic if you can’t get into any of those options.
 There is so much to see and do that is included without reservation.